dominikglandorf/spotify-analysis/README.md

-This project aims to analyse spotify features.
+This project analyses Spotify tracks with regard to the variability of their audio features.

 # Requirements